BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Experiments

 \section{Experiments}

-In order to demonstrate the effectiveness and superiority of BrainIB, we compare the performance of BrainIB against $6$ popular brain network classification models on two multi-site, large-scale datasets, namely ABIDE and REST-meta-MDD.
-The selected competitors include: a benchmark SVM model~\cite{2015Functional}; four state-of-the-art (SOTA) deep learning models including DBN~\cite{huang2020identifying}, GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2018graph} and GIN~\cite{xu2018powerful}; the SIB~\cite{yu2021recognizing} that uses GCN as the backbone network.
+In order to demonstrate the effectiveness and superiority of BrainIB, we compare the performance of BrainIB against $10$ popular brain network classification models on three psychiatric datasets, namely ABIDE, REST-meta-MDD and SRPBS.
+The selected competitors include: a benchmark SVM model~\cite{2015Functional}; three baselines including GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2018graph} and GIN~\cite{xu2018powerful}; three popular self-explainable graph neural networks (GNNs) including SIB~\cite{yu2021recognizing}, DIR-GNN~\cite{wudiscovering} and ProtGNN~\cite{zhang2022protgnn} that use GCN as the backbone network; and three state-of-the-art (SOTA) GNNs designed for brain networks including BrainGNN~\cite{li2021braingnn}, IBGNN~\cite{cui2022interpretable} and CI-GNN~\cite{zheng2024ci}.
 We perform both $10$-fold and leave-one-site-out cross validations to assess the generalization capacity of BrainIB to unseen data.
 We also evaluate the interpretability of BrainIB with respect to clinical and neuroimaging findings.